JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 !!! note
-    Callback functions exposed via `@cfunction` should not throw errors, as that will return control to the Julia runtime and may leave the library invoking the function in an undefined state.
+    Callback functions exposed via `@cfunction` should not throw errors, as that will return control to the Julia runtime unexpectedly and may leave the program in an undefined state.

 A classic example is the standard C library `qsort` function, declared as: